EnergyModelsX/EnergyModelsInvestments.jl/README.md

 ## Usage

-The usage of the package is based illustrated through the commented [`examples`](examples).
+The usage of the package is based illustrated through the Section [Use `EnergyModelsInvestments`](https://energymodelsx.github.io/EnergyModelsInvestments.jl/stable/how-to/use-emi/) in the documentation.
-The examples are minimum working examples highlighting how to add investment options to simple energy system models.
-This includes as well investments into transmission infrastructure.
-All examples are extending the examples in `EnergyModelsBase` and `EnergyModelsGeography`.
+The approach is furthermore exemplified through the `EnergyModelsInvestments` extensions of [`EnergyModelsBase`](https://github.com/EnergyModelsX/EnergyModelsBase.jl/tree/main/ext/EMIExt) and [`EnergyModelsGeography`](https://github.com/EnergyModelsX/EnergyModelsGeography.jl/tree/main/ext/EMIExt).

+Both packages include as well corresponding examples.

 ## Cite